 Robotic process automation (RPA) is the application of technology that allows technicians to configure computer software or a “robot” to capture and interpret existing applications for processing a transaction, manipulating data, triggering responses, and communicating with other digital systems.
-The global market for RPA software and services reached $271 million in 2016 and is expected to grow to $1.2 billion by 2021 at a compound annual growth rate of 36 percent.
+The global market for RPA software and services reached $271 million in 2016 and is expected to grow to $7.64 billion by 2028.

 Don’t Forget Core Data Science Skills

 Highly in-demand skills include traditional Big Data analytics and data science fields, including Python, Java, C++, experience with open source development environments, Spark, MATLAB, and Hadoop.
-These skills form the foundation for AI expertise and produce great career prospects: Monster cites the median salary for data scientists, AI consultants, and machine learning managers in the U.S. at $127,000.
+These skills form the foundation for AI expertise and produce great career prospects: ZipRecruiter cites the median salary for Machine Learning occupations in the U.S. at $130,889.

 Career Benefits Include Contractors and Freelancers Too

-The demand for AI skills is so high that companies must also turn to contractors and freelancers to fill the skills gaps in Machine Learning and other AI segments.
-According to a recent report from freelancer platform Upwork, AI and related fields were prominent with natural language processing the second fastest-growing skill, neural networks fifth, and machine learning sixteenth.
+The demand for AI and machine learning skills is so high that companies must also turn to contractors and freelancers to fill the skills gaps in Machine Learning and other AI segments.
+It has been reported that AI and related fields, such as natural language processing, were imperative.

-Keeping the innate need in mind, Simplilearn has launched the AI and Machine Learning courses in partnership with Purdue University in collaboration with IBM that will help you gain expertise in various industry skills and technologies from Python, NLP, speech recognition, to advanced deep learning.
-This Post Graduate program will help you stand in the crowd and grow your career in thriving fields like AI, machine learning and deep learning.
+Keeping the innate need in mind, Simplilearn has launched the AI and Machine Learning courses in partnership with Purdue University and in collaboration with IBM that will help you gain expertise in various industry skills and technologies from Python, NLP, speech recognition, and advanced deep learning.
+This Post Graduate program will help you stand out in the crowd and grow your career in thriving fields like AI, machine learning, and deep learning.

-The comprehensive Post Graduate Program provides you a joint Simplilearn-Purdue certificate, and also, you become entitled to membership at Purdue University Alumni on course completion.
-IBM is the leading player in AI and Data Science, helping professionals with relevant industry exposure in the field of AI and Data Science, providing a globally recognized certificate, complete access to IBM Watson for hands-on learning and practice.
-The game-changing PGP program will help you stand in the crowd and grow your career in thriving fields like AI, machine learning and deep learning.
+The comprehensive Post Graduate Program provides you a joint Simplilearn-Purdue certificate, and also, you become entitled to membership at Purdue University Alumni upon course completion.
+IBM is the leading player in AI and data science, helping professionals with relevant industry exposure in the field of AI and data science, providing a globally recognized certificate, as well as complete access to IBM Watson for hands-on learning and practice.

 Enhance your skill set and give a boost to your career with the Post Graduate Program in AI and Machine Learning.